-In 2014, Cyprus introduced the Alternative Investment Funds (AIFs) Law.
+In 2014, Cyprus introduced the Alternative Investment Funds (AIFs) Law; CySEC further updated the aforesaid framework in 2018.
 The Law introduced a regulatory regime for undertakings in collective investments, including compartments thereof which;

 Raise capital from a number of investors with a view of investing said capital in accordance with a well-defined investment policy for the benefit of those investors and do not require authorisation as an Undertaking in Collective Investments in Transferable Securities or UCITS.

 These AIFs are subject to authorisation and ongoing prudential regulation by CySEC.

 The framework provides for the characteristics of the AIFs that can be set up in one of the following legal forms:

 - As an investment company in the legal form of a limited liability company with shares, and;